ShehanAT/LibraryManager/README.md

 # Library Management System

 # Overview:
 This is a project developed for a Web Development class offered by the University of Windsor in 2019.
 It is a Library management system that allows users to issue books, return books, make changes to their user profile, track and pay overdue book fines.
-It is build using PHP, JavaScript, MariaDB, and CSS.
+It is built using PHP, JavaScript, MariaDB, and CSS.

 ### Dependencies:
 * PHP 8.x